 If you are a policy implementer, you have little to no influence over the writing of the policy and must do your best to follow the policy as closely as possible.
 However, as previously stated, policies are often insufficient and convoluted.
 In these situations, policy implementers have numerous considerations to take into account.
 In an attempt to better help with these, they will be categorized as Internal Considerations (areas that directly and clearly affect the company) and External Considerations (areas that directly affect the employee and may abstractly affect the company itself).

 Most members of management may jump to the conclusion that they have a firm grasp on Internal Considerations and would likely boil the category down to one word, “coverage.”
 They couldn’t be more wrong.
-While coverage would be the most obvious internal consideration, a few minutes with some good scheduling software can answer most coverage questions quickly.
+While coverage would be the most obvious internal consideration, a few minutes with some good time and attendance software cannot only track employee attendance online easily but also answer most coverage questions quickly.
 Less obvious internal considerations may include things like budget, morale, productivity, and deadlines.
 While items like budget and deadlines are also quite easy to track with the right software, productivity and morale can be a little more abstract.

 In light of both Internal and External Considerations of Productivity, we find our second principal, “Sometimes business has to come second in order for business to come first.”